Fliplet/fliplet-cli/docs/API/fliplet-database.md

 # Database JS APIs

-Note: this is a **beta** version for early adopters.
-Features might change without notice before the stable release.
+The following JS API is primarily used by `Fliplet.DataSources` and it's meant to be used as a very low-level library to read and query JSON data from a file.

-## Opening a local JSON file as database
+## Opening a local JSON file as a database

 ```js
 Fliplet.Database('dataSources.db').then(function (db) {